Back to Blog

 Beyond raw horsepower, the way each editor is designed to be used makes a huge difference.
 This isn't about specs; it's about the entire philosophy behind the workflow on a Mac.

 This philosophical divide is key.
-You don't use Screen Charm to cut a feature film, and you don't use Premiere Pro for a quick five-minute tutorial edit if you can avoid it.
-Screen Charm is built to get a tutorial out the door in minutes, not hours.
-For anyone just getting started, our guide on how to make videos on Mac is a perfect primer that embraces this straightforward, efficient mindset.
+You don't need Premiere Pro to trim a family video, and you probably don't want iMovie for a multi-camera commercial project.
+For anyone just getting started, our guide on how to make videos on Mac is a useful primer before you choose a heavier editor.

 Resource Consumption and Your Mac System